brenodupin/gdt/README.md

 ## GDICT Format
 ### tl;dr

-GDICT (`.gdict`) is a plain-text file that stores a `GeneDict` with a human-readable, easily editable, and machine-parsable structure. `.gdict` files are read by `gdt.read_gdt()` and written to by `gdt.GeneDict.to_gdt()`.
+GDICT (`.gdict`) is a plain-text file that stores a `GeneDict` with a human-readable, easily editable, and machine-parsable structure. `.gdict` files are read by `gdt.read_gdict()` and written to by `gdt.GeneDict.to_gdict()`.
 A GDICT file contains gene nomenclature data (i.e., gene identifiers) and associated metadata (gene names, database cross-references and comments added by the user).

 #### Quick Overview
 - **File extension**: `.gdict`